 - Color blindness impacts users in a variety of ways and makes it hard to scan and read your content.
 Implementing higher contrast color schemes built for this in mind is helpful.

 - If your eCommerce shop includes many audio or video clips, make sure to add subtitles and captions.

-The best solution if you’re hosted on WordPress to plug into a tool like accessiBe.
+The best solution, if you’re hosted on WordPress, is to plug into a tool like accessiBe.
 Instead of rewriting your site and checking it page-by-page for accessibility, this tool automates the work.
 It also ensures that your site is always up-to-date with accessibility compliance.